Thundernerd/Unity3D-AutoHook/docs/index.md

 	</a>
 	<img alt="GitHub last commit" src ="https://img.shields.io/github/last-commit/Thundernerd/Unity3D-Autohook" />
 </p>

-Auto Hook is a property drawer that automagically assigns a reference to your field.

 ## Installation
 1. The package is available on the [openupm registry](https://openupm.com).
 You can install it via [openupm-cli](https://github.com/openupm/openupm-cli).